rohit-satya/data-source-app/data-source-app/FRONTEND_SUMMARY.md

 ✅ **No Component Touch**: Completely independent of existing extraction components
 ✅ **Multiple Interfaces**: Command line, web UI, and API endpoints
 ✅ **Real-time Data**: Always shows latest available metadata

-The frontend successfully provides a complete solution for viewing database metadata in a user-friendly way! 🎉